shaoshuo-ss/FedTracker/README.md

 ## Note

 A potential issue about `np.resize` is proposed by @FadingVortex.
-If you encounter some problems when reproducing the code, you can refer to the comment in the issue section to try to fix this issue.
+If you encounter some problems when reproducing the code, please refer to the comment in the issue section to try to fix this issue.
 (Thanks again for the comment of @FadingVortex)